 Spinach, especially cooked spinach, gets a bad rap.
 But this sautéed spinach recipe will turn cooked spinach haters into #1 fans.
 It’s simple, easy, and versatile!
 I have to provide you with fair warning though…you might turn into Popeye soon enough!

 Want more spinach?
-Try this Cheesy Quiche Florentine (Spinach Quiche).
+Try this Quiche Florentine.

-Sautéed Spinach Ingredients
+Sautéed Spinach Recipe Ingredients

 - Fresh spinach – you’ll need lots of fresh spinach for this recipe.
 I like baby spinach the best.
 The spinach will wilt down to over half less of the volume that you originally started with.